Co-Founder & Chief Operating Officer

 How are Litigators Using AI to Mitigate Risk and Lower Cost?

-David talks through the Proof of Concept he used to test the Text IQ of Legal tool against a prior document review.
+David talks through the Proof of Concept he used to test Text IQ’s PRIV IQ tool against a prior document review.

 Not only was the result generated through AI, 100% inclusive of all documents that were recorded on the privilege log in the prior manual review, but thousands of additional potentially privileged documents were found that human reviewers had not identified.